FREE STANDARD SHIPPING ON ORDERS OVER $25 TO THE CONTIGUOUS US

 So how do you maintain your skin’s pH while also cleaning and treating it?
 The solution boils down to using the right products, applied in the right way with these 3 easy tips.

 Always wash your face with your hands.
 Avoid scrubbing with wash cloths or towels while cleansing.
 This can further strip your skin of its natural oils, leaving your pores exposed to the harsh bacteria in the world.
 Instead, use your hands to gently apply cleansers in an upward motion.
 This upward movement works against gravity, lightly training the skin to stay firm.

 When you have applied the cream, use your hands to gently splash water on your face (not like you see in the commercials—your bathroom will get all wet!).
 Cup your hands and lightly run the water over your face, paying extra attention to remove all of the cleanser (including along the hair and jaw lines).
-Leaving cleanser residue on your face can eat away at your skin.

 Check out your cleanser.